 Fields is also active in public service and consulting.
 He is the recipient of numerous grants and contracts from the World Bank, Asian Development Bank, Inter-American Development Bank, International Labor Organization, Global Development Network, and the United Nations, among others.
 He has served as a consultant to various organizations including Deloitte, Borders, Sun Microsystems, UJA-Federation, Spherion, the Human Capital Institute, Proskauer Rose LLP, and the governments of South Korea, Great Britain, Germany, and Canada.

 Fields is the second most highly-cited professor in economics at Cornell.
 He is listed in Who's Who in Economics and was named one of the 25 most widely-cited economists under the age of 40.
 His book Retirement, Pensions, and Social Security was designated an outstanding book of the year by Princeton University.
 He is the winner of a year-long Russell Sage Foundation visiting scholarship.
 A statistical procedure that he created has been incorporated into the Stata statistical software package under the name gfields.

 Gary Fields and his wife, Vivian, have lived overseas for many years.
-He has held visiting professorships at the University of Nairobi (Kenya), Universidad de Los Andes (Colombia), Oxford University (England), University of Warwick (England), London School of Economics (England), the Paris School of Economics, previously known as the Département et Laboratoire d'Economie Théorique et Appliquée (France), Koç University (Turkey), and the Centre for Development Studies (England).
+He has held visiting professorships at the University of Nairobi (Kenya), Universidad de Los Andes (Colombia), Oxford University (England), University of Warwick (England), London School of Economics (England), the Paris School of Economics, previously known as the Département et Laboratoire d'Economie Théorique et Appliquée (France), Koç University (Turkey), and the Centre for Development Studies (India).
 They look forward to their next overseas sabbatical in 2014/15.